Codecademy/docs/content/kotlin/concepts/functions/functions.md

 - `functionName` is used to call the function in the program.
 - `arguments` have to be in the parentheses.
 Arguments are pieces of information fed to the function.
 - `return type` declares the type of a returning value.
 It is optional.
-- The `body` contains the code to be executed.
+- `body` contains the code to be executed.
 - `Return statement` returns the value of the function.

 ### Arguments